OscarLearnsGit/soc-alert-sim/README.md

 ## 💼 About the Author
 This project was developed as part of a structured 7-week cybersecurity coding program focused on Python + SQL for SOC roles.

 > Inspired by real SOC workflows.
 Built to learn.
-Ready to gr
+Ready to grow.